cathyzoller/ticket_to_fly/PITCHME.md

 @[21-25]

-Note: Another use for pipes next
+Note: Refactor using pattern matching as well...Another use for pipes next

 ---